valmon-01/valmon-01/README.md

 Business Administration graduate with experience in consulting, KPI management and data analysis.

 My professional foundation is rooted in understanding how organizations make decisions.
-Over time, my interest evolved toward understanding how digital products are actually built — not only how they are analyzed.
+Over time, my interest evolved toward understanding how digital products are actually built.

 I am currently deepening my technical skills by building full-stack applications and integrating AI into real-world projects, approaching technology from a structured, analytical and product-oriented perspective.